freshznt/freshznt-NLP-assignment1/README.md

-First, run process_corpus.py, to generate some necessary txt file for further work;
+First, unzip corpus and run process_corpus.py, to generate some necessary txt file for further work;

 Then, run zipf_plot.py to generate the curve;

 Finally, run entropy.py to calculate entropy in terms of characters of words.